freedomofpress/securedrop/docs/install.rst

           the GPG private key, it is not possible to specify multiple GPG keys.

+.. note:: The journalist notification is sent after the daily reboot
+          of the *Application Server*.

 You will have to copy the following required files to ``install_files/ansible-base``: